Ask a doctor about a prescription for CORTCAL 50 micrograms/g + 0.5 mg/g OINTMENT

 Children

-Use of Cortcal with other medications
+Using Cortcal with other medicines

 Pregnancy, breastfeeding and fertility

-If you are pregnant or breastfeeding, think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-Driving and operating machinery
+Driving and using machines

-This medication does not affect your ability to drive or operate machinery.
+This medicine does not affect your ability to drive or use machines.

-How to apply this medication: Topical use.
+How to apply this medicine: For cutaneous use.

 Instructions for proper use

-What to expect when using Cortcal?
+What to expect when using Cortcal

 If you use more Cortcal than you should